Origins

 In 1952, Alan Turing published his only paper on biology: The Chemical Basis of Morphogenesis.
 He proved that two chemicals diffusing at different rates and reacting with each other could spontaneously self-organize into stable patterns — spots, stripes, and spirals.

-Psychodeli+ doesn't use Turing's exact reaction-diffusion equations, but it produces mathematically identical results through a different mechanism: competing frequencies of trigonometric interference.
+Psychodeli+ doesn't use Turing's reaction-diffusion equations, but it produces visually convergent results through a different mechanism: competing frequencies of trigonometric interference.

 The Math of Morphogenesis